wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ```

 ## ii.
 Specify disk size, if desired
-If you want to specify disk size of the virtual machines: Before calling `vagrant up`, you will need to install a vagrant plugin for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
+If you want to specify disk size of the virtual machines: Before calling `vagrant up`, you will need to install the vagrant plugin 'vagrant-disksize' for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
 ```
 vagrant plugin install vagrant-disksize
 ```
+Then you will need to uncomment out the lines in the [Vagrantfile](vagrant/Vagrantfile) relevant to disk size.

 ## iii.
 Make the first vagrant up call